 Abortion isn’t just a women’s issue; it’s a human issue.
 If you’re a human, it’s an issue that impacts you.
 Our children need to understand this is too important of an issue to ignore.

 I want my boys to learn to stand for the rights of those who can’t stand for themselves.

 I want them to learn to stand up for the helpless, the marginalized, those that are discarded and seen as unimportant.
 I want them to know that a noble man, a man of virtue, is a man who stands up for the rights of others without regard to how it impacts them personally.

 I’ve known too many men in my life who have used this excuse for non-involvement—and it absolutely infuriates me.
 I can’t respect a man who uses this cop-out.
 Have an opinion, know what and why you believe it, and stand firmly for it.
 I don’t want my sons to pull this wishy-washy stuff and say they have no “right” to an opinion.

-2. Life Begins at Conception—any dummy can tell you that
+2. Human life begins at conception—any dummy can tell you that.

 When our children interact with the world, they’ll encounter all sorts of lies.
 One such lie that many spout is that a fetus is not a human life—a baby.